suny-downstate-medical-center/netpyne/doc/source/reference.rst

 	* **source** - Label of the stimulation source (e.g. 'electrode_current').

 	* **conditions** - Dictionary with conditions of cells where the stim will be applied.
-		Can include a field 'cellList' with the relative cell indices within the subset of cells selected (e.g. 'conditions': {'cellType':'PYR', 'y':[100,200], 'cellList': [1,2,3]})
+		Can include a field 'cellList' with the relative cell indices within the subset of cells selected (e.g. 'conds': {'cellType':'PYR', 'y':[100,200], 'cellList': [1,2,3]})

 	* **sec** (optional) - Target section (default: 'soma') Can be defined as a function (see :ref:`function_string`)